Custom Factor Authentication

 This feature allows admins to configure and enable a custom factor in addition to existing factors supported by Okta.
 End usersIn Okta literature, we generally refer to "end users" as the people who have their own Okta home page (My Applications), using chiclets to authenticate into all of their apps.
 End users do not have any administrative control.
 When we refer to "users" we are generally referring to the individual(s) who have administrative control. can sign in and authenticate using custom factors that have been enabled by an adminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
 Only administrators have the Administration button on the upper right side of the My Applications page. once added to the orgThe Okta container that represents a real-world organization. sign on policy.

 After configuring a custom factor, users that sign in to Okta will be required for authenticate with additional verification.
 If a custom SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
 The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP.
 Here's how SAML works through Okta: SP-initiated flow: the end user requests (principally through a browser) a service from the SP.
 The SP requests and obtains an identity assertion from the IdP (in this case, Okta).
 On the basis of this assertion, the SP can decide whether or not to authorize or authenticate the service for the end user.
 IdP-initiated flow: with Okta as the IdP, an end user goes to the Okta browser and clicks on a chiclet, sending a SAMLResponse to the configured SP.
-A session is established with the SP, and the end user is authenticated. or OpenID Connect (OIDC) factor is selected, the user is directed to the configured MFA provider to authenticate.
+A session is established with the SP, and the end user is authenticated. or OpenID Connect (OIDCOpenID Connect (OIDC) is an authentication layer on top of OAuth 2.0, an authorization framework.
+The standard is controlled by the OpenID) factor is selected, the user is directed to the configured MFA provider to authenticate.
 Once the user is verified, they are redirected to Okta.

 |User Role||User Impact|